Delorentos: True Surrender

 In July 2017, almost 3 years since the last album, the band announced on their website that they were working on an as-yet-untitled sixth album in Attica Audio studios, Donegal.
-In November they released the first new song in three years - "In Darkness We Feel Our Way".
+In November they released the first new song in three years – "In Darkness We Feel Our Way".
 In March 2018 they announced True Surrender would be released on April 27, 2018, and released another new song, "In The Moment".
-The also announced that the delay was due to the band "scrapping" an album they deemed "too close to what the band had done before and not a true reflection of the band's collective feeling" and starting again with True Surrender.
+The also announced that the delay was due to the band "scrapping" an album (the "Vineyard" Album) they deemed "too close to what the band had done before and not a true reflection of the band's collective feeling" and starting again with True Surrender.

+The Album received some of the best reviews of their career, including 9/10 from The Last Mixed Tape, 4 stars from the Irish Times, and 9/10 from Hotpress Magazine.

 Style and influences

 Delorentos are known for their attractive guitar sound full of hooks and harmonies.
 The band's influences include Arcade Fire, Pixies, The Cure and The Clash.
 Their musical output has been likened to many modern British bands.
 The style of their single "Eustace Street", about a troubled love affair set in Dublin's Temple Bar, has been compared to that of Editors, and another single "Stop", influenced by a post-punk sound, has been likened to Bloc Party.
 The band's second single "The Rules" has been called "a sharp comment on the culture of casual racism".
 Conlan and Yourell like The Band, whilst Conlan and McCormick like The Redneck Manifesto.
 Conlan has stated that their earlier music had "a lot more dancey beats to it, but we're always chopping and changing".
 For instance, at one point the oldest song in the band's set list was "Leave It On" and that was only about eight months old at the time.